The Signal

 ‘OK Orchestra’ Review: AJR has never been this strong

-The exuberance, vitality and storied lyrics of Broadway.
+This article was imported from a previous version of The Signal.
+If you notice any issues, please let us know The exuberance, vitality and storied lyrics of Broadway.
 The layers, jazz and funk of a 1930s big-band orchestra.
 Enormous sounds and themes so specific that they are automatically personalized.
 All melded together and wrapped up with drum pads, synthesizers and driving beats to make AJR’s latest creation: “OK Orchestra.”
-Stumbling onto a random Apple Music suggested album — “Neotheater” — several weeks ago led me to an unexpected goldmine.
-From that album’s first track, “Next Up Forever,” I
+Stumbling onto a random Apple Music suggested album — “Neothe

 Load More Articles